ALL

 • sweating or flushing of the skin

-If your child has nausea, give them a snack with this medicine.
+• nausea (if your child has nausea, it may help to give them a snack with this medicine)

 Beta-blockers

-Beta-blockers, like propranolol, are normally used to lower blood pressure.
-But they also block chemicals in the brain that can help stop migraines.
-Side effects include:
+Beta-blockers, like propranolol, are normally used to lower blood pressure but they also block chemicals in the brain that can help to prevent migraine attacks.

 • nausea